Qualcomm's profit slumps amid Apple battle

 1 Min Read

-(Reuters) - Qualcomm Inc (QCOM.O) reported a 40 percent slump in quarterly profit, hurt in part by its escalating patent battle with Apple Inc (AAPL.O).
+July 19 (Reuters) - Qualcomm Inc reported a 40 percent slump in quarterly profit, hurt in part by its escalating patent battle with Apple Inc.

 Net income attributable to the company fell to $866 million, or 58 cents per share, in the third quarter ended June 25 from $1.44 billion, or 97 cents per share, a year earlier.